Protonics Clinical Studies

 Conclusions

 The Protonics brace may unload the quadriceps and therefore decrease the load on the Patellar-Femoral joint.
-CLICK HERE
+CLICK HERE for complete study.

 CLINICAL STUDY #8